almenscorner/IntuneCD/README.md

 The package can also be run standalone outside of a pipeline, or in one to only backup data.
 Since 1.0.4, configurations are also created if they cannot be found.
 This means this tool could be used in a tenant to tenant migration scenario as well.

+## Whats new in 1.0.8
+Main focus for this release has been to improve the performance as large setups can take a while to backup/update.
+With these enhancements, I was able to cut the rumtime by 80% in most cases

+- Added module to use MS Graph batching to get assignments instead on getting them for each configuration individually
+- General code clean up
+- Added new module for getting and updating assignments, the old one was quite messy
+- For some configurations, additional information is appended to the filename, this is because there might be configurations with the same name
+    - App Configurations (appends odata type)
+    - App Protections (appends management type for ios/android and odata type for windows)
+    - Applications (for Windows it now appends the app type e.g. Win32 and version)
+    - Compliance (appends odata type)
+    - Profiles (appends odata type)
+- All configurations are now requested from the start and matched in script with displayName and/or odata type
+- Management intents are batched
+- Assignments are batched
+- If 504 or 502 is encounterd while getting configurations, the tool will now try again to get the configuration
+- For Windows apps in documentation, detection scripts etc will now have a "Click to expand..." instead of showing the whole script

 ## Whats new in 1.0.7
 - Added backup and documentation of Apple Push Notification configuration
 - Added backup and documentation of Apple Volume Purchase Program tokens